Smixi/python-outbox/README.md

 # Python-Outbox

 Python-outbox is a library that implement the Outbox pattern.
-This library is not maintained and it's used a educationnal purposes.
+This library is not maintained and it's used as an educationnal purposes.
 I don't recommend using it in production.

 It try to separate concerns of retrieving and publishing events in the pattern, allowing a generic implementation for any use case you would want.